-Defined as a change in the value of liabilities resulting from mortality rates being lower than expected leading to an increase in the value of insurance liabilities;
+The change in the value of liabilities resulting from mortality rates being lower than expected leading to an increase in the value of insurance liabilities.

-Mortality Risk
+> Mortality Risk

-Defined as a change in the value of liabilities resulting from mortality rates being higher than expected leading to an increase in the value of insurance liabilities;
+The change in the value of liabilities resulting from mortality rates being higher than expected leading to an increase in the value of insurance liabilities.